 The multi-hop relay capability extends the range further.
 By leveraging the Mesh Rider’s frequency flexibility (discussed later), it is possible to eliminate the loss of data throughput that typically accompanies every relay node.
 Multi-frequency also provides additional redundancy by continuously choosing the best frequency to transmit data to the desired destination.

-Another powerful feature of Mesh Rider is Doodle Labs’ Prism technology.
+Another powerful feature of Mesh Rider waveform is Doodle Labs’ Prism technology.
 This technology allows Doodle Labs radios to take a carrier frequency and shift it to any desired frequency between 100 MHz – 6 GHz.
-The Mesh Rider waveform can operate in any frequency band, and the channel size can be software defined as required by the application’s throughput and range requirements.
+The channel size can be software defined as required by the application’s throughput and range requirements.

 The ability to define the channel size coupled with auto adjusting bit coding rates allows Mesh Rider to be spectrum efficient and operate at the maximum SNR possible.
-This capability allows Doodle Labs to provide private wireless broadband solutions for many industry verticals and their associated special bands.
+This capability allows Doodle Labs to provide low latency, high speed private wireless solutions for many industry verticals and their associated special bands.